oberoiheman/Corporaci-n-Favorita-Grocery-Sales-Forecasting/README.md

 This Case Study is all about forecasting unit sales of items for the Ecuadorian supermarket chain 'Corporación Favorita' to improve inventory management.
 Corporación Favorita is a large Ecuadorian-based grocery retailer which operate hundreds of supermarkets, with over 200,000 different products on their shelves.

-Objective -> Predicting the unit sales for thousands of items sold at different Favorita stores located in Ecuador.
+Objective -> Predicting the unit sales for 16 days in future for thousands of items sold at different Favorita stores located in Ecuador.

 Business Problem -> The Grocery Retailer (Corporación Favorita) can basically face two of the following problems: